ioccc-src/winner/tmp/things-todo.md

 going too fast we should say not what it looks like in modern systems but rather what it LOOKED LIKE AT THE TIME.
 At Wed 22 Nov 2023 13:02:04 UTC the only entry that has had this done is [1985/lycklama](1985/lycklama/README.md).

+- Check 2001/westley for making `main()` have two args.
+Easy to make it have two args but harder to make it function right.